troperville

 "Maybe we should've gotten a bigger car."

-• Underdogs Never Lose: Subverted by the telethon; the Muppets don't even get close to raising the $10 million needed to save the theater.
-It turns out it doesn't matter - the audience loved the telethon anyway and the Muppets rise back to fame in-universe.
+• Underdogs Never Lose: The telethon becomes massively popular, despite financial issues, and the Muppets rise back to fame in-universe.
 It goes along with one of the morals: it's the friends you work with that make you successful and the fact you tried.
+And Tex gives them back everything, anyway.
+Change of heart absolutely NOT related to the concussion he receives.

 • Unlimited Wardrobe: True to form (and her job), Miss Piggy's always seen in some fancy outfit for nearly every new scene.